-To add a new node that has unique PCI IDs to be excluded, you need to add these unique PCI IDs through CLISH by using the Network> pciexclusion add command.
+To add a new node that has unique PCI IDs to be excluded, you need to add these unique PCI IDs through the Veritas Access command-line interface by using the Network> pciexclusion add command.
 If these unique PCI IDs already exist in the PCI exclusion configuration of Veritas Access, the resulting configuration has duplicate entries.
 After the resulting configuration for the PCI exclusion, if you proceed with the added node, the operation fails.
-The cluster> add node operation cannot handle the duplicate entries in the PCI exclusion configuration.
+The Cluster> add node operation cannot handle the duplicate entries in the PCI exclusion configuration.

-Contact Technical Support to remove the duplicated PCI IDs from the Veritas Access PCI exclusion configuration files.
+Contact Veritas Technical Support to remove the duplicated PCI IDs from the Veritas Access PCI exclusion configuration files.
 Then you can run the Cluster> add node command.